hinzehaley/WeatherAppFlock/README.md

 # Next Steps
+1. Add better method comments

-1. Display helpful error messages when no weather data was retrieved
+2. Display helpful error messages when no weather data was retrieved

-2. Add GPS monitoring.
+3. Add GPS monitoring.
 When the application opens, display weather for current location

-3. Add a search bar to search for weather for a given location, update weather information with the information for the location input
+4. Add a search bar to search for weather for a given location, update weather information with the information for the location input

-4. Add colors to make the UI cleaner
+5. Add colors to make the UI cleaner